kykyev/kykyev.github.io/_posts/2014-01-29-angularjs-modules.markdown

     return runBlocks;
   }
 ```
-Angular's modules are not for namespacing.
-Many modules may share common injector.
-So if module `modA` registers a service `servA`, then any other module that shares with `modA` the same injector can ask simply for `servA`.

 In the following example ([see fiddle](http://jsfiddle.net/kykyev/PTEUd/1/)) module `modA` is created.
 Third argument to `angular.module` is a configuration function that setups provider for '$shell' service.
 After everything is setup `runBlock` provided by `run` method is executed.
 It ask for a `$shell` service.